sugarlabs/www-v2/src/constants/MarkdownFiles/authors/shubham-singh.md

 # About Shubham

-Safwan is a dedicated maintainer and Google Summer of Code 2025 contributor at SugarLabs, working primarily on the Music Blocks 4 Program Engine development.
-With a passion for educational technology and open-source development, Safwan contributes to making programming more accessible to learners worldwide.
+Shubham Singh is a passionate developer, open-source contributor, and Google Summer of Code 2025 contributor at SugarLabs.
+As a core contributor, he brings together creativity and functionality, optimizing both the user experience and technical performance of projects.
+Shubham is currently working on enhancing educational tools, with a focus on accessibility, interactivity, and meaningful design—empowering learners globally through open-source innovation.

 ## Experience